slarmoo/.github/profile/simon/simonReact/simonReact.md

 ### Handling unknown routes

-When routing the user's requests it is possible that they can put something in the browser's location bar that does exist.
+When routing the user's requests, it is possible that they can put something in the browser's location bar that does exist.
 We handle this by creating a component for a path that is not found.
 We place this component at the bottom of our `src/app.jsx` file.

 ```js
 function NotFound() {